ohcpaull/epytaxy/README.md

 ## Install cloned repository with `pip`

-Open Anaconda Prompt, and navigate to the directory where the cloned valanoorlabs folder is held (e.g. `cd C:\Users\user_name\Documents\code` if valanoorlabs is in the code folder).
+Open Anaconda Prompt, and navigate to the directory where the cloned valanoorlabs folder is held (e.g. `cd C:\Users\user_name\Documents\code` if the epytaxy package is in the code folder).
 Then do the following:
 ```
 pip install -e epytaxy
 ```